needle-tools/needle-engine-support/documentation/index.md

 footer: "Copyright © 2022 Needle Tools GmbH"
 ---

-**Needle Engine** is a web engine for 3D apps.
-It runs on your machine for development, and can be deployed anywhere.
-It is flexible, extensible and has built-in support for collaboration and XR!
-It is built around the glTF standard for 3D assets.

-**Needle Engine for Unity** allows you to use Unity and Blender to author and manage web applications: It helps you to export your assets, animations, lightmaps and more.
+**Needle Engine** is a web engine for complex and simple 3D applications alike.
+Run on your machine and deploy anywhere.
+It is flexible, extensible and has built-in support for **collaboration and XR**!
+It is built around the **glTF standard** for 3D assets.
+Powerful integrations for **Unity** and **Blender** allow artists and developers to collaborate and manage web applications inside battle-tested 3d editors. **Needle Engine Integrations** allow you to use Editor features for exporting models, author materials, animate and sequence animations, bake lightmaps and more with ease.
+Our powerful **compression and optimization pipeline for the web** make sure your files are ready, small and load fast!

 <quoteslides>
 <div>Unbelievable Unity editor integration by an order of magnitude,<br/>and as straightforward as the docs claim.
 Wow. — Chris Mahoney</div>